bengineer1981/TJREVERB_SDR/README.txt

 PC#2

 PHYSICAL SETUPS
-You can use any SDR's, but the example below is for the Ettus B-series USRP radios. (tested with a B205mini-i and B210)
+You can use any SDR's, but the example below is for the Ettus B-series USRP radios. (tested with a B205mini-i and B210) If using different hardware, the appropriate sources and sinks will be necessary.

 PHYSICAL SETUP WHEN USING GROUNDSTATION/CUBESAT SIMULATOR UHD This is run on one PC.